equinor/dcd/frontend/README.md

 ## Avoid Repetition

-- Establish a **single source of truth** for your data and configurations.
+- Establish a **single source of truth** for all data and configurations.
-- Store all constant variables in a dedicated **Constants** file.
+- Store all constant variables in the dedicated **common.ts** file.
-- Centralize utility/helper functions in a common **helpers** file.
+- Centralize utility/helper functions in a common **helpers.ts** file.
-- Ensure every component adheres to the **single responsibility principle**.
+- Ensure every new component adheres to the **single responsibility principle**.
-- Favor **modular and adaptable components** over rigid, similar ones to encourage reusability and flexibility in your codebase.
+- Favor **modular and adaptable components** over rigid, similar ones to encourage reusability and flexibility in the codebase.

-By following these guidelines, we aim to create a cohesive, maintainable, and scalable front-end architecture.
-Let's build something great together!